paulrichards19/require-backbone-template/README.md

 application entry point.

 ## Grunt build process
-To build all files in to optimized JavaScript and CSS run
+To build all files in to optimized JavaScript and CSS run:
 ```sh
 $ grunt
 ```
+You can then find all the files in the build folder.

 ## Grunt watch to build less file in development
 ```sh